 At UW-Whitewater, you will have the opportunity to join the Veterans and Service Members Organization.
 The student-run campus organization is involved in social, academic, informational and community services.
 The group aims to assist members with the transition to campus and academic life, build morale and promote fellowship.
 For more information, email the student president at: email@example.com

 The main floor of Andersen Library is home to a lounge exclusively for our student armed services and veterans.
-The lounge is equipped with reading materials, comfortable furniture, a study room, television, office and Skype stations for keeping in touch with family and friends.
+The lounge is equipped with reading materials, comfortable furniture, a study room, television, and an office for the Veterans and Service Members Coordinator, Richard Harris.
 The lounge is located near the children's section, Room 2208A.

 A peer mentor can: